Dre Campbell Farm

 If you’ve recently moved to an area and aren’t sure about the soil pH levels, it’s a good idea to get a soil test done.

-Even if you’ve had the same garden and lawn for years, a lack of good crop rotation practices may have depleted your soil nutrients and changed the pH in some areas of your garden.
+Even if you’ve had the same garden for years, a lack of good crop rotation practices may have depleted your soil nutrients and changed the pH in some areas of your garden.

-There are home soil testing kits you can get online and do it yourself or have someone come over and do the testing for you.
+There are home soil testing kits you can get online.
+You can use it yourself or have someone come over and do the testing for you.

 Moreover, the tests are not that expensive.
 They will also give you good baseline knowledge about the kind of soil you have.